-The absolute idealist Johann Fichte insisted that those who (like Luther9 and Calvin10 insist that man's will is enslaved, are completely correct1.
-Indeed, also the famous dialectician Georg Hegel declared that "the natural heart, in which man is imprisoned, is the enemy to be fought against.12

-The famous idealist Friedrich von Schelling informs us that "all who are born, are born with the dark principle of evil adhering to them."13 Indeed, even the renowned pessimist Artur Schopenhauer tells us that egoism is the chief and fundamental drive in men, as in animals, and is bound up with and is in fact identical to their innermost kernel and nature.14
+described man as a wolf who ravages his fellow man: homo homini lupus-dog eat dog.
+The absolute idealist Johann Fichte insisted that those who (like Luther and Calvin!) insist that man's will is enslaved, are completely correct."
+The famous dialectician Georg Hegel declared that "the natural heart, in which man is imprisoned, is the enemy to be fought against."12 The famous idealist, Friedrich von Schelling, informs us that "all who are born, are born with the dark principle of evil adhering to them."13 Whereas the renowned pessimist Artur Schopenhauer tells us that egoism is the chief and fundamental drive in men, as in animals, and is bound up with and is in fact identical to their innermost kernel and essence.14

-Expanding on this, Schopenhauer further claims that insatiable covetousness, the infamous miser, deeply concealed falsity, spiteful evil, the history of criminology, and the description of anarchistic conditions, all prove this.15 Whereas the world with all its hospitals, surgical pain, prisons, torture chambers, slave cells, battlefields, law courts, and dwelling hovels, are all suitable descriptions of hell and are themselves a hell in which people are devils towards one another.16
+Expanding on this, Schopenhauer further claims that insatiable covetousness, the infamous miser, deeply concealed falsity, spiteful evil, the history of criminology, and the description of anarchistic conditions, all prove this.
+Whereas the world with all its hospitals, surgical pain, prisons, torture chambers, slave cells, battlefields, law courts, and dwelling hovels, are all suitable descriptions of hell and are themselves a hell in which people are devils towards one another.

-Nor has the verdict of the modern radical existentialists been essentially different.
-Witness exhibits A, B, and C -- Nietzsche, Heidegger, and Sartre.
+Nor has the verdict of the modern radical existentialists Nietzsche, Heidegger, and Sartre been essentially different.

-Friedrich Wilhelm Nietzche's ideal of the superman, the beautiful bird of prey who joyfully suppresses the weak as his slaves, for example, is well known.17 At the base of this Proto-Nazi philosophy, lies his following anti-Christian confession regarding his own human nature.
+Friedrich Wilhelm Nietzsche's ideal of the superman, the beautiful bird of prey who joyfully suppresses the weak as his slaves, for example, is well known.
+And at the base of this proto-Nazi philosophy lies his following anti-Christian confession regarding his own human nature: "I do not desire to be a 'believer.'
+I think that